This post may contain affiliate links. Please read our disclosure policy.

 - 5 pounds Russet Potatoes

-- ½ cup 1 stick butter
+- ½ cup butter plus more to taste

 - Salt & pepper to taste

 - 1/2 cup heavy cream warmed, plus more if desired

 - Wash and peel the potatoes.
 Cut into small chunks (1-2 inches; the smaller the pieces the faster they will cook).